Reynisfjara, the Most Iconic Black Sand Beach in Iceland [2026]

 Is Reynisfjara Black Sand Beach too touristy?

-I’m not gonna lie- as Iceland’s most famous black sand beach, Reynisfjara can get quite packed.
 That being said, many visitors arrive at the beach on a tour bus, staying for just a short period of time around the parking area.
-The further to the left (or towards the east) you go on the beach, the crowds will start to dwindle.
+Accordingly, if you spread out from that area, the beach can definitely feel much calmer.

 Crowds milling about Reynisfjara Black Sand Beach in Iceland

-During my husband’s and my visit here, we walked pretty far east past the Hálsanefshellir Cave, a dramatic-looking cavern carved into the cliffside, and bumped into a small, natural pile of rocks that segmented off the rest of the beach.
-We scrambled over this little rock wall and had the entire eastern expanse of the beach totally to ourselves for the rest of our stay!
+During my husband’s and my visits here, we have walked pretty far east past the Hálsanefshellir Cave, a dramatic-looking cavern carved into the cliffside, and climbed over a small, natural pile of rocks that segmented off the rest of the beach.
+After scrambling over this little rock wall, we had the entire eastern expanse of the beach totally to ourselves on both of our visits here!

 Best time to come to Reynisfjara Black Sand Beach